-7. Independent Evidence Review Centres (IERC)
+7. Evidence Review Centres (ERCs)

-Independent academic centres from overseas institutions which have experience in conducting and appraising HTAs for subsidy decision-making are consulted to review and critique ACE's evaluation report and accompanying economic model for full evaluations.
-Expedited evaluations (which do not require a cost-utility analysis), are not typically subject to external review.
-Review centres are usually given 4-6 weeks to critique ACE's evaluations, depending on the complexity of the evaluation, and their comments and suggested amendments are incorporated into the final report for the DAC's consideration.
+Academic centres (usually from overseas institutions) which have experience in conducting and appraising HTAs may be consulted to review ACE's evaluation report and accompanying economic model for full evaluations.
+Expedited evaluations (which do not require a costutility analysis), are not typically subject to external review.
+Evidence Review Centres are usually given 4-8 weeks to review ACE's evaluations, depending on the complexity of the evaluation, and their comments and suggested amendments are incorporated into ACE's final evaluation report for the DAC's consideration.